sasadangelo/html-hero/part-1/README.md

 # HTML Hero (part I)

 This is the first part of the HTML Hero tutorial.
-The goal of this part is to create a very basic website where is reported the whole Dragon Ball series: Dragon Ball, Gragon Ball Z, and Dragon Ball GT.
-The Dragon Ball Z serie is divided in three parts:

-* Freezer Saga
-* Cell Saga
-* Majinbu Saga

-The website will have a document page for each story linked each other via a menu.

-In this tutorial you will learn the very basic of HTML and CSS to create a website.
+Whether you are a beginner or a seasoned developer, this guide will help you understand the basics of HTML and how to use it to create a simple website.
+By the end of this part, we will create, step by step, a website with three pages containing paragraphs, links, images, text, and so on.
 Enjoy

 ## The Lessons